2shady4u/GDStudio/README.md

 # GDStudio (WIP)
 GDNative Code editor made in Godot.
-Still missing a lot of features.

-Latest Versión: 0.1
+Latest Versión: 0.2

 ## Compiling
 I hace only tested this on Windows, but un theory It should work on other systems